Quantum Response of a Harmonically Trapped Detector to Classical and Non-classical Gravitational Fields: Detector Model and The Interaction Hamiltonian

-with $m=\frac{L^3}{16\,\pi\,\hbar\,G}$.
+with $m=\frac{L^3}{16\,\pi\,\hbar\,G^2}$.

-For the action of the resonant bar detector (modeled similarly to a gravitational wave interferometer placed inside a harmonic trap potential), two massive particles are assumed to represent the interferometer's mirrors.
-One particle is taken as the reference frame, using a coordinate system known as Fermi normal coordinates, which locally represents an inertial frame.
-A pedagogical explanation of Fermi normal coordinates can be found in reference \cite{Maggiore}.
-The position of the second particle is determined relative to the reference particle, expressed as $\big(x^i(t)=\xi^i(t)$, where $\xi^i(t)$ represents the deviation between the two particles.
-In Fermi normal coordinates, the metric $g_{\mu\nu}$, up to second order in $x^i$, can be written as follows
+The action of a detector confined in a harmonic oscillator is modeled as an interferometer, with each mirror assumed to be a massive particle.
+One of the particles is chosen as the reference frame, and a coordinate system known as Fermi normal coordinates is employed, which locally represents an inertial frame.
+A pedagogical introduction to Fermi normal coordinates can be found in Ref. \cite{Maggiore}.
+The position of the second particle is defined relative to the reference particle and is expressed as $x^i(t)=\xi^i(t)$, where $\xi^i(t)$ denotes the displacement between the two particles.
+In Fermi normal coordinates, the spacetime metric $g_{\mu\nu}$, expanded up to second order in $x^i$, can be written as follows.

 The Riemann tensor in this context is evaluated at the position of the particle chosen as the reference frame $\big(x^i=0\big)$.
 Since the detector is situated in a background consisting of gravitational waves, the Riemann tensor is computed using the Minkowski metric with a small perturbation, as given in equation (\ref{eq:2.1}).
 The relativistic action of the detector can then be expressed by the following equation